qualityshepherd/brine/posts/of_yarn_and_bone.md

 - **Buried**: you're dead but maybe you can bargain with Death?
 You'll add a new `Name`.
 I'm sure it'll be fine...
 Death is a nice guy?

 #### Help
 After a roll, if the fiction dictates, a character may ask another character for help.
-The helping player rolls (including any applicable skills) and both characters share the consequences.
+The helping player rolls (including any applicable `Names`) and both characters share the consequences.

 #### Die of Fate